-These public art lesson plans are designed to accompany our Museum Without Walls: AUDIO program, which is also accessible on TeacherTube.
+These public art lesson plans are designed to accompany the Association for Public Art’s Museum Without Walls: AUDIO program for outdoor sculptures in Philadelphia.
 The lessons have been developed as a six-part unit, beginning with an introduction to public art, which can be taught over five one-hour class periods.

 Charioteer of Delphi

-The Charioteer of Delphi is a bronze sculpture cast from the original sculpture created in Greece in the 5th Century B.C.
-The City of Philadelphia received this sculpture as a gift from the Greek government to commemorate our Bicentennial in 1976.
+The Charioteer of Delphi is a bronze sculpture cast from the Greek original created in the 5th Century B.C.
+As in the original, the left arm is missing, as are its chariot and horses.
+The City of Philadelphia received this artwork in 1976 as a gift from the Greek government to commemorate our Bicentennial celebration.

 Iroquois is large-scale abstract sculpture formed from painted steel I-beams, created by internationally acclaimed artist Mark di Suvero.
 It was acquired by the Association for Public Art with the support of philanthropist David N. Pincus, and was installed on Philadelphia’s Benjamin Franklin Parkway in 2007.